 Prior to joining StoneTurn, Jamal spent more than 15 years in the forensic and litigation services practices of several global professional services firms, including two large public accounting firms.
 Jamal also worked at Hewlett-Packard, where he was responsible for the development and implementation of the company’s global disclosure controls and procedures, and as a member of the Disclosure Committee, assisted in the determination of items that required disclosure.

-Jamal is a Certified Public Accountant (licensed in the state of New York).
+Jamal is a Certified Public Accountant (licensed in the state of New York) and is a Certified Anti-Money Laundering Specialist (“CAMS”).
 He is fluent in Urdu.

 Turn to Jamal